 There are some things that just seem to go together.
 Peanut butter and jelly, spaghetti and meatballs, SpongeBob and Patrick, and of course, Homegrown Lacrosse and summer camp.
-We asked campers from last year, “What was your favorite part of Homegrown’s summer camps?”
+We asked campers from recent years, “What was your favorite part of Homegrown’s summer camps?”
 We have compiled our survey results and the campers have spoken.

 Starting out the list at number ten is the food.
 Our camps take place at the University of St. Thomas, in St. Paul, MN, where we have the privilege of dining in their recently completed cafeteria known as “The View.”
 Stir Fry?
 Check.
 Pasta?
 Check.
 Build your own ice cream cone?
 Double Check.
 The possibilities are endless.
 One camper responded to the question of what was your favorite part of camp with simply, “FOOD!.”